HuygensING/janus/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Janus has special support for XML documents, which are parsed and turned into
 a flat text document and one annotation per XML element.
+The configuration
+file has more details on the way the XML is parsed.

 The text document corresponds to the text in between the tags; in XPath
 terminology, it's the ``string()`` of the whole document.
 Each element is